 - apply online

-- lodge your application in person to your Housing Service Centre where an officer will verify your identity.
+- lodge your application in person to a Housing Service Centre where an officer will verify your identity.
 Your application and evidence of identity will be scanned and forwarded to the RTI Unit to commence processing your application.